CESNET/du-docs/docs/helloworld-cmd.md

 It is possible to expose your deployments in [2 ways](/docs/kubectl-expose.html) but here we will use cluster LoadBalancer with creation of just new DNS name.
 You can use whatever name you want but it has to fullfill 2 requirements:
 - name is composed only from letters, numbers and '-'
-- name ends with `.dyn.cerit-sc.cz`
+- name ends with `.dyn.cloud.e-infra.cz`

 The name is filled in `spec.rules.host` and in `spec.tls`.
 Before you use any name, check in browser it doesn't already exist.
 After creation, it takes a minute to create new DNS entry so your app will not be available right away at specified name, wait one minute.